Electric form factors of the octet baryons from lattice QCD and chiral extrapolation: Introduction

 As the only first-principles approach which can quantitatively probe the non-perturbative domain of QCD, lattice simulations can not only provide an interpretation of experimental results for the nucleon form factors in the context of QCD but they can also give theoretical predictions of the hyperon form factors~\cite{MagFFs,Leinweber:1990dv,Boinepalli:2006xd,Lin:2008mr,Wang:2008vb}.
 Furthermore, the lattice allows one to probe individual quark contributions to the form factors, giving insight into the environmental sensitivity of the distribution of quarks inside a hadron~\cite{MagFFs,Leinweber:1990dv,Boinepalli:2006xd}.

 As lattice QCD studies are limited by computation time, most simulations are performed not only at larger than physical pseudoscalar masses but often omit operator self-contractions (quark disconnected diagrams) which require noisy and expensive `all-to-all' propagators to be calculated.
-While this omission restricts the calculation of full QCD results to quantities for which disconnected contributions vanish, comparison of experimental numbers with lattice results for other quantities gives insight into the significance of disconnected quark loop contributions to baryon observables.
+While this omission restricts the calculation of full QCD results to quantities for which disconnected contributions vanish, the comparison of experimental numbers with chirally extrapolated lattice results for other baryon observables gives insight into the significance of disconnected quark loop contributions at the physical point.
+This is complementary to direct lattice studies of disconnected terms~\cite{Abdel-Rehim:2013wlz,Bali:2011zzc,Alexandrou:2014eva,Babich:2010at}.

 Here we analyze a subset of dynamical $2+1-$flavor CSSM/QCDSF/UKQCD Collaboration lattice simulation results for the electric form factor of the octet baryons.
 From these results we determine $G_E$ for all outer-ring octet baryons, at a range of discrete $Q^2$ values up to 1.3~GeV$^2$.
 We use a formalism based on connected chiral perturbation theory~\cite{Tiburzi:2009yd,Arndt:2003vd,Leinweber:2002qb,Young:2004tb} to correct for finite-volume effects and to extrapolate each baryon form factor to the physical pseudoscalar masses.
-The extrapolated nucleon form factors are compatible with the experimental results.
-This is consistent with earlier calculations of the strange form factors of the proton~\cite{Leinweber:2004tc,Leinweber:2006ug,Young:2004tb}, which suggested that disconnected contributions are small.
+The extrapolated (connected) nucleon form factors are compatible with the experimental results.
+This is consistent with earlier calculations of the strange form factors of the proton~\cite{Leinweber:2004tc,Leinweber:2006ug,Young:2004tb}, and with recent direct computations of disconnected contributions at larger-than-physical pion masses~\cite{Abdel-Rehim:2013wlz,Bali:2011zzc,Alexandrou:2014eva,Babich:2010at}, which suggested that disconnected effects are small.

-We also supplement the lattice study of Ref.~\cite{MagFFs} by presenting new lattice simulation results for the Dirac and Pauli form factors of the outer-ring octet baryons on a larger volume and at a lighter pion mass than the original work.
+We also supplement the lattice study of Ref.~\cite{MagFFs} by presenting new lattice simulation results for the Dirac and Pauli form factors of the outer-ring octet baryons on a larger volume and at a pion mass of 220~MeV, about 100~MeV lighter than those used in the original work.
 Comparison of the extrapolated (smaller volume) results with this new point provides evidence that both finite-volume effects and the chiral extrapolation are under control.